valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Here we have a picture of some common UPPERCASE category basis and their tokenization: https://files.catbox.moe/avn9j4.png

-The above tokenization is the reason Zaltys and other enthusiasts ended up picking APPEAR, TRAITS, WORN, EQUIP, MENTAL and their even shorter forms.
+The above tokenization is the reason Zaltys and other enthusiasts ended up picking `APPEAR`, `TRAITS`, `WORN`, `EQUIP`, `MENTAL` and their even shorter forms.
 If a WI enthusiast tells you that a category is bad, it's probably because they already tried it themselves, looked at the tokens and the results weren't good with evidence to support this.

 Different authors prefer using different cases for categorization.
 In the past birb and Zaltys recommended you use uppercase categories.
 Citation from Zaltys on why we use uppercase categories:
 ```